About

 Helpmann Award Nomination – Best Actress In a Supporting Role: Pamela Rabe (Beckett Triptych: Footfalls)

-Glug Award – Most Outstanding Production for Children: – Masquerade
+Glug Award – Most Outstanding Production for Children: – Masquerade2014

 Helpmann Award winner – Best Presentation for Children: Windmill Theatre and State Theatre Company (Pinocchio)